Carol Birch is an English novelist.

 Birch’s parents had met in a wartime armaments factory.
 Her father, a metallurgist, also played trombone in a Manchester jazz band known as The Saints.
 She took English and American Studies at Keele University.
 She currently lives with her family in Lancaster where her husband teaches at Lancaster and Morecambe College

-The author of eleven novels, Birch won the 1988 David Higham Award for the Best First Novel of the Year, Life in the Palace, and the Geoffrey Faber Memorial Prize with The Fog Line in 1991.
+The author of thirteen novels, Birch won the 1988 David Higham Award for the Best First Novel of the Year, Life in the Palace, and the Geoffrey Faber Memorial Prize with The Fog Line in 1991.

 Her novel Turn Again Home was long-listed for the 2003 Man Booker Prize.
 Her novel Jamrach’s Menagerie was long-listed for the Orange Prize 2011, and shortlisted for the Man Booker Prize.